 Before coming to ProMedica, Ms. Johnston was a Senior Manager at Ernst & Young where she served on the audit and healthcare consulting teams in Northern Ohio and Southeastern Michigan for thirteen years.
 She led and conducted audits and financial consulting projects.
 Ms. Johnston maintained an active CPA license from 1985 to 2010, which is currently inactive.
-Her extensive experience in corporate leadership and executive management enable her to provide knowledge and expertise to the Board regarding corporate management, corporate finance, strategic planning, organizational development, human resource management, and healthcare strategy.
+Her extensive experience in corporate leadership and executive management enables her to provide knowledge and expertise to the Board regarding corporate management, corporate finance, strategic planning, organizational development, human resource management, and healthcare strategy.
 With an extensive accounting and financial background, Ms. Johnston is deemed the financial expert for the Board's Audit Committee.
-As the financial expert, Ms. Johnston can provide significant insight regarding accounting principles and practices; auditing and risk management strategies, government regulations, internal controls and procedures for financial reporting, as well as insight on audit committee functions.
+As the financial expert, Ms. Johnston can provide significant insight regarding accounting principles and practices, auditing and risk management strategies, government regulations, internal controls and procedures for financial reporting, as well as insight on audit committee functions.
 In addition to her professional work, she has spent time in Central America and the Philippines doing medical mission work.

-Ms. Johnston is the current chairman of the Ohio Association of Health Plans and is a board member of the Health Plan Alliance.
-She has a Master's of Business Administration degree from the Fisher College of Business at the Ohio State University, and a Bachelor of Business Administration in Accounting degree from the University of Toledo.
+Ms. Johnston is the current chairman of the Ohio Association of Health Plans and is a board member and chair of the Membership Committee of the Health Plan Alliance.
+She has a Master of Business Administration degree from the Fisher College of Business at the Ohio State University, and a Bachelor of Business Administration in Accounting degree from the University of Toledo.
 She serves on the boards of the Toledo Mud Hens and Toledo Walleye, Compassion Health Toledo, the St. Francis de Sales High School Foundation and the Advisory Council for the Area Office on Aging.
-She currently is chairing the Northwest Ohio Go Red for Women initiative and is on the fundraising cabinet for the Northwest Ohio YWCA.
+She is currently cochairing the Capital Campaign for the YWCA of Northwest Ohio.
 Ms. Johnston is originally from Henry County, Ohio and now resides in Lucas County, Ohio.